pioio/ezcli/docs/cheatsheet.md

 # Cheat sheet

-This document contains short minimal snippets.
+This document contains short, condensed, snippets of using `taskcli`.

 If you're looking for larger, executable, standalone examples, see the [examples](examples.md) document.